 - What kind of activities do you want to experience?

-When contemplating a visit to the Grand Canyon, priority #1 should be to book your lodging and book it ASAP.
+When contemplating a visit to The Grand Canyon National Park, priority #1 should be to book your lodging and book it ASAP.

 Hotels and Lodging in the Grand Canyon are known to sell out months, or even a year or more in advance, depending on your planned destination and season.

-Grand Canyon hotels and lodges run the gamut from ultra-modern, with all the amenities modern travelers expect, to bare-bones rustic cabins that offer a clean place to lay your head and not much more.
+The Grand Canyon National Park hotels and lodges run the gamut from ultra-modern, with all the amenities modern travelers expect, to bare-bones rustic cabins that offer a clean place to lay your head and not much more.

 Vacation rental homes, bed and breakfasts, and glamping resorts also warrant consideration for larger traveling parties, individuals who prefer to cook their own meals, and those who wish to experience their destination on a deeper cultural and personal level.